mtahakoroglu/mtahakoroglu/README.md

 <h2>🧑 About us</h2>
 <ul>
 <li>🙋 Hey, welcome to our github page.</li>
-<li>👀 In this github account, you can find various materials (e.g., notes, codes) of some of the courses taught at Gumushane University Electrical-Electronics Engineering in the associated repositories.
+<li align="adjust">👀 In this github account, you can find various materials (e.g., notes, codes) of some of the courses taught at Gumushane University Electrical-Electronics Engineering in the associated repositories.
 Additionaly one may find research materials related to inertial navigation, sensor fusion, computer vision, machine & deep learning as well.</li>
 <li>🌱 We're still newbies in github so this is not a pro account yet.
 Hope we get better gradually to be our best version.</li>
 </ul>
 <!---